-New Jersey Bankruptcy Law
+New Jersey Bankruptcy Exemptions and Law

 In the Garden State, a combination of federal and state laws control our everyday lives.
 For example, we pay income taxes to both the federal and state government.
 Similarly, a combination of the federal Bankruptcy Code and the New Jersey Annotated Statutes constitute bankruptcy's procedural and substantive laws.